ibolmo/cametrics/README.md

  - Olmo: Would be interesting to have statistics local to a grouping.
  - Sasank: Delete all data for a campaign
  - Sasank: Delete all data for a namespace
+ - Sasank: Query for specific stats, including filtering for withtin a boundary